ml-electron-project/NNfunctional/README.md

 NN-based functional
 ====

-Weight parameters of NN-based functionals and how to use them (.py).
+Parameters of NN-based functionals and example codes to call them (.py).

 PySCF and Pytorch packages are needed to run the example codes.

-In order to use the NR functional, please replace "(where you installed PySCF)/pyscf/dft/numint.py" into numint.py in this folder.
+To call the NRA functional, a part of the source code of PySCF should be replaced.
+Please contact to ngrttt[at]gmail.com

 Note that the numerical integration in the xc energy and potential of "NRA.py" is not implemented efficiently.
-It will take a long time even for a small molecule.
+It will take a lot of computational time even for a small molecule.

-## How to cite
+## Reference

-Please cite the following work if you use or develop a functional related to this work.

 @misc{1903.00238,
 Author = {Ryo Nagai and Ryosuke Akashi and Osamu Sugino},